keijiro/Nsm/README.md

 ![screenshot](https://i.imgur.com/k1aF4J0l.jpg)

-**Nsm** is a small utility that receives a [NDI] video stream and simply show it with a full screen view.
+**Nsm** is a small utility app that receives an [NDI] video stream and displays it with a full-screen view.

 [NDI]: https://www.newtek.com/ndi/

-I made this application simply because NewTek doesn't provide NDI Tools for Linux platforms.
-I recommend using the official NDI Tools on other desktop platforms (Windows/macOS).
+I developed this app simply because NewTek doesn't provide NDI Monitor software for some platforms (Linux and mobiles).

 System requirements
 -------------------

+Nsm runs on the following systems:

 - x86-64 based Linux system with Vulkan support
+- arm64 Android devices with Vulkan support
+- 64-bit iOS devices with Metal support

 Installation
 ------------

-Prebuild binaries are vailable from the [Releases] page.
+Pre-built Linux binaries are available on the [Releases] page.

 [Releases]: https://github.com/keijiro/Nsm/releases

+For other platforms (Android/iOS), there is no pre-built app.
+You have to install Unity and manually build the project.

 How to use
 ----------